SeaMonster-Studios/reactstatic-seamonster-template/README.md

 ### Using Bit with custom CLI commands

 First off, you can check out the docs [here](https://docs.bitsrc.io/).
-We've abstracted some of this for brevity.
+We've abstracted some of the commands here for brevity.
+When using the seamonster-studios/react bit scope.

 #### Add component or util to your project (like any other npm dependency)
 Components: